PhilHacks/Elevator-App-MySQL/README.md

   - **Method**: GET
   - **Description**: Check if a specific elevator is available by providing the elevator ID in the URL.

-To test these endpoints, you can use the provided Postman collection, see [Testing Endpoints with Postman](#6-testing-endpoints-with-postman).

 ### **4. Project Structure**

 The project is divided into two main parts: `backend` and `frontend`.